Coderockr/backend-test/README.md

 3. Setup Laravel 9 and start coding.

+## Setup for development

+1. Open root project folder on VS Code (that contains src, test and this README.md file)
+2. Press F1, run ">Remote-Containers: Reopen in Container"
+3. Open terminal in container
+4. Run:

+    cd app

+    composer install

+    php artisan develop:reset

 ## Testing

-To test the application, you need to go to the "tests" folder and run "npm run test".
+To test the application, you need to go to the "tests" folder and run "npm i" and after "npm run test".
 If the server hostname is wrong, you need to change it on the code.
+If you cannot had Node.JS installed, use VS Code Devcontainer (described on Setup for development).

 ## Deploy instructions with docker image